AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 # **Troubleshooting**

- I see the following error in the console.
-How do I resolve this ?
+ If you see the following error in the console, these are some steps to resolve it.

 ```
 Failed to execute 'define' on 'CustomElementRegistry': the name "sp-icon-alert" has already been used with this registry